scikit-image/scikit-image/SECURITY.md

 We usually don't backport patches or fixes to previous versions.
 But we may release minor versions with patches.
 In case of particular critical issues exceptions may be made.

-## Reporting a Vulnerability

-If you believe you've discovered a serious vulnerability, please contact the scikit-image core team at: <br>
-skimage-core@discuss.scientific-python.org

-We will evaluate your report and if necessary issue a fix and an advisory.
-If the issue was previously undisclosed, we'll also mention your name in the release notes.

-## Responsible Disclosure

-We may apply a responsible disclosure process to reported or otherwise discovered vulnerabilities.
-We will usually do that for a critical vulnerability, and only if we have a good reason to believe information about it is not yet public.

 --